some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-Different event groups within the same vehicle shall have different Eventgroup-IDs.
+Different eventgroups of a service shall have different Eventgroup-IDs.

 .. heading:: Specification of the SOME/IP on-wire format
     :id: feat_req_someip_29